jostylr/role-dnd-hybrid/src/fudge.md

 Fudge points can also be exchanged for healing: 3 points for removing hurt, 6 for removing very hurt, 9 for removing nearly incapicitated, and 12 for avoiding death.

+Another way to advance in a skill is to roll great success for use of the skill.
+The first level requires rolling a +2, the second +3, the third +4, the the fourth +5, ...
+The higher than +4 requires rolling an additional fudge die +.

 Skills should generally be at the level found in GURPS.
 Skills are generally put into a category, governed by an attribute or two.
 The better the skills in the category, the better the attribute; attributes are derived for the most part.
-Intially, they are all set at Mediocre, though some trading of +1 to one attribute, -1 to the other attribute, can be done.
+Intially, they are all set at Mediocre.
+The highest an attribute can be is the top skill using the attribute.
+Each time a character advances in a skill, one can roll to see if the attribute is gained (no higher than the skill level that got advanced); need to roll +3 or better.

 For more narrow specializations, use the same progression levels, but 2 FUDGE points become 1EP in that usage.